votrongnhia1234/HotelBookingApp/backend/README.md

 - Email sending is non-blocking; login succeeds even if SMTP fails.
 - Backend avoids sending to a fallback synthetic email (used when provider doesn't supply real email).
-- For troubleshooting, check `server.log` or console for "Failed to send login notification email" logs.
+- For troubleshooting, check `server.log` or console for logs like webhook processing and email send errors.